 Other data sources

-Pegasus is compatible with various third-party sources, such as EmulationStation and Steam, and can recognize their games automatically, often with all the available assets as well.
+Other than the metadata files, Pegasus is also compatible with various third-party sources, such as EmulationStation and Steam, and can recognize their games automatically, often with all the available assets as well.
 You can turn on/off support for these sources in the Settings menu, under Enable/disable data sources.

 Available on: desktop Linux, Windows, macOS

 It just works, no additional configuration is necessary.
 Installed Steam games should automatically appear in Pegasus with metadata and multimedia assets.